Illustration of a yellow heart surrounded by sparks. Used as a decorative design element.

 Key Differentiators of Dementia Warning Signs

-Three important things to keep in mind:
+Three main things to keep in mind:

 1. How often is it happening?
 With normal aging, we have occasional memory lapses.
 With potential dementia, these lapses appear almost daily and disrupt normal life.